grygy/pv217-microservices-materials/10/README.md

 ### HTTPS

-When the application is running in production environment, it's important to use HTTPS to secure the communication between the client and the server.
+When the application is running in a production environment, it's important to use HTTPS to secure the communication between the client and the server.
 HTTPS is a secure version of HTTP that uses SSL/TLS to encrypt the data transmitted between the client and the server.
-It provides a secure channel for the client and the server to communicate over the internet. **Always use HTTPS in production environment.** However, we can use HTTP in our development environment.
+It provides a secure channel for the client and the server to communicate over the internet. **Always use HTTPS in a production environment.** However, we can use HTTP in our development environment.

 ### Examples for Basic authentication